Reduce redundant tasks

 Improve client and colleague communications

-Use our software as your firm’s single source of truth.
-Set permissions to protect sensitive case details, and communicate with clients and co-counsel with our secure online portal, Clio Connect.
+Use our case management software as your firm’s single source of truth.
+Set permissions to protect sensitive case details, and communicate with clients and co-counsel with our secure online portals, Clio for Clients and Clio for Co-Counsel.

 Track status updates across your firm's cases

 Set the status of a case to Open, Pending, or Closed.
 Use notes and secure messages to easily share updates on a case.
-And allow collaborations between colleagues for more efficient processing of cases thanks to our state of the art legal software solution.
+And allow collaborations between colleagues for more efficient processing of cases.

 See real-time case developments

 Track every change made to a legal case including new time entries and documents.
 See who made what change and when.
-Collaborate efficiently and get the best outcome for your clients by being able to access all the documents you require to work on the case.
+Collaborate efficiently and get the best outcome for your clients.

 Standardize tracking of key case details